zaiste/zaiste.net/content/network/nginx/howtos/howto-resize-on-the-fly-cache-images-nginx.md

 +++
+title = "How To Resize On The Fly & Cache Images in Nginx"
 +++
-# How To Resize On The Fly & Cache Images in Nginx

 Nginx provides the `image_filter` module for the dynamic image resizing.
 This Nginx configuration will allow for requests such as
 `http://server.com/images/1024/river.jpg` - this image will be resized to `1024` pixels wide and compressed using the quality value